Jacobites Mountaineering Club

 Who are we?

 We are an Edinburgh based hillwalking, rock climbing, winter climbing, and ski-mountaineering club.

 The Jacobites Mountaineering club has a large, active and broad-based membership carrying out a wide range of activities at all levels.
 We organise weekend meets throughout the year and evening activities in the summer.
-We meet every Thursday evening from 9:30pm, at the Cumberland Bar, Cumberland Street, Edinburgh.
+We meet every Thursday evening from 8:00pm, at the The Old Bell Inn, Causewayside, Edinburgh

 New members are always welcome!

 The club includes hillwalkers, Munro baggers, scramblers, indoor and outdoor climbers, winter climbers, skiers, and mountain bikers and cyclists.
 On most weekend meets there will be people doing a range of these activities, depending on the weather.
 The club is a great place if you are a hillwalker, for instance, who wants to go out in winter for the first time or a Munro bagger who fancies having a go at climbing as there are always old hands willing to show novices "the ropes".

 We are also famed for our active social calendar.
 We have an Annual Dinner Dance where we take over a village hall in the highlands and eat drink and make merry.
 We also have a Christmas Céilidh, a Burns Supper, Mid-Summer BBQ, and many other events throughout the year.

 We can always be found every Thursday evening from 8:00pm, at the Old Bell Inn, Causewayside, Edinburgh.

 Our membership ranges from people in their 20s to retirees and from novice to seasoned mountaineer.
 Benefits of membership, aside from being able to come on meets, include free use of our club hut.
 The club is affiliated to the Mountaineering Council of Scotland and gets discounts at many outdoors shops.